SergeyRa/crystchemlib/README.md

 ## Known limitations and bugs
 * Estimated standard deviations (esd) of bond lengths and angles are calculated without symmetry constraints
+* The use of GUI in a browser instance with a large number of open tabs may result in restricted access to memory and slow work